 Exploring usage

 Functionality around exploring entity usage is under development with Waystone beta users.
-This includes:
+This includes:- OTEL on model inputs and outputs

 - Tracking usage (tokens; requests; USD cost)